-Students undertake two blocks of 20 days experience, one in Session 1 and the other in Session 2.
+After satisfactory completion of the Microteaching strand of 58.011, students undertake two blocks of 20 days experience, one in Session 1 and the other in Session 2.
 Each student is placed in a different high school in each session and works in close association with one or more teachers.
 In the first block the emphasis is upon a gradual introduction to teaching and in the second it is upon developing teaching competence.